Wilsons of Epsom: History

 In 1946, Wilsons had the largest self drive car fleet in the United Kingdom, with most of the Wilsons own children taught to drive as young as five.
 In the 1950s, Tony Wilson taught children to drive at school as part of a road safety campaign.
 Wilsons became an authorised dealer of Renault in 1953, one of the first in the United Kingdom.

 Over the years, dealerships for Abarth, Alfa Romeo, Dacia, Fiat, Hyundai, Jeep, Nissan, Nismo, Peugeot, MG and Renault have been added and grown successfully.
 Wilsons started the first global motorhome sales centre in 1958, and became the largest global motorhome dealership throughout the 1960s and 70s trading as Wilsons Caravan Centre.

 Over 2,000 motorhomes were sold each year from Brixton and Clapham in London, Epsom in Surrey, Bradford in Yorkshire and Castle Donington in Leicester.
 Clientele even included celebrities such as Steve McQueen, Graham Hill and Jackie Stewart.

-The business
+Products

-Wilsons also sells approved used and used cars from other car brands with over 1,000 new and used cars on their Epsom site.
+Wilsons sells new and approved used and used cars from other car brands with over 1,000 new and used cars on their Epsom site.
 The company operates a scheme on Motability, for those that are eligible for the "Higher Rate Component" of the Disability Living Allowance or the War Pensioners Motability Supplement.

 Wilsons operates others brands, including Loads of Vans based in Cheam and Bargain Buys, also situated in Epsom.
 Other automotive services including MOT, renting, servicing and bodyshop repairs are provided by the company.
-Today, Wilsons employs more than two hundred people, and sells around 9,500 cars a year.
+Wilsons employs more than two hundred people, and sells around 9,500 cars a year.
 The company is still managed by the fourth generation of the Wilson family.